How Veterans Can Finance Graduate School

 Private Student Loans

-As a final option, veterans can consider private student loans to finance graduate school.
-If you’re not sure what you want to do after graduate school (and therefore can’t accurately forecast future earnings), private, income-driven student loans may be a good option.
+Veterans can consider private student loans to finance graduate school as a final option.
+Private, income-driven student loans may be a good option if you’re still determining what you want to do after graduate school (and therefore can’t accurately forecast future earnings).

 With these loans, lenders put a ceiling on repayments between 10% and 20% of your discretionary income.
 Put simply, instead of needing to pay a set amount every month, your payments will be based on how much money you’re making, which provides far more financial flexibility.